FRCTeam1987/teambroncobots.com/index.md

 ## Supported By JetBrains

-JetBrains have kindly provided an Open Source licence to aid in the future development of Bulma Clean Theme.
+JetBrains have kindly provided an Open Source licence to aid in the future development of Broncobots.

 [![JetBrains](img/jetbrains-variant-4.svg)](https://www.jetbrains.com/?from=bulma-clean-theme)